Cassoulet-Style French Bean Stew

 • Preheat the oven to 400°F.

-• Bring the ragout to a simmer on the stove top.
+• Make the paste.
+Bring the ragout to a simmer on the stove top.
 Cut the refrigerated, boiled salt pork into small pieces.
 Squeeze the cooked garlic cloves into a food processor.
 Add the salt pork and the raw garlic cloves and process to a smooth paste.
 Stir this paste into the ragout and simmer over low heat for 15 minutes, stirring occasionally.
 Stir in all the cooked meats.

-• Turn the oven down to 325° F.
+• Turn the oven down to 325°F.

-• Untie and unroll the fat back rolls.
+• Layer the cassoulet.
+Untie and unroll the fat back rolls.
 Line the bottom of a 5- to 6-quart earthenware casserole with the fat back.
 Using a large, slotted spoon, transfer half of the ragout to the earthenware casserole.
 Top with the torn pieces of duck confit in an even layer, then cover with the remaining ragout.
 Add the remaining 2 cups of broth to the cooking liquid in the cast-iron casserole and season lightly with salt and pepper.

 Notes

-To Make Ahead prepare the bean stew through adding the garlic/salt pork paste up to 3 days ahead.
+• To make ahead, prepare the bean stew through adding the garlic/salt pork paste up to 3 days ahead.
 Let cool, then refrigerate.
 Bring the ragout and beans to room temperature before proceeding.

 Nutrition